I'm Honey!

 2. Find a New Life Purpose: I emotionally and physically felt the need to find a new purpose in life.
 I wanted to feel passionate about a project, a project that was mine.

-3. Thrive as a Cancer Survivor: I had been ill, surviving cancer, and so I decided I would discipline myself to eat healthily and work out.
+3. Thrive as a Cancer Survivor: I had been ill, surviving cancer, and so I decided I would discipline myself to eat healthfully and workout (I started boxing on the advice of a 90 year old woman!).
 This was vital.

 5. Not Repeat the Past: And lastly, I would not do what I did in the past.
 A new chapter awaited me.